cucumber/cucumber-cpp/README.md

 Then create your step definition runner (an example is available [here](examples/Calc/features/step_definitions/BoostCalculatorSteps.cpp)).
 In order to compile the step definition runner, make sure to add [cucumber include directory](includes) to the include path and link with *libcucumber-cpp.a* and additional testing libraries (boost unit test).

-Run the step definition runner in the background (adding an ampersand), then `cucumber`.
-Your feature should be executed (and the step definition runner exit).
+Run the step definition runner in the background and then cucumber, like in the Calc example in the previous section.
+The step definition runner should exit after the feature is run and cucumber exits.